-As COVID-19 makes its big comeback, it looks like we may be in various stages of lockdown through the holiday season and into the beginning of 2021, at least.
-We’ve necessarily come to depend upon our digital devices more and more as our professional realities have become increasingly virtual – and now may be the time to get even closer to your computer, as you work to continue operations a la laptop.
+As COVID-19 continues we’ve necessarily come to depend upon our digital devices more and more as our professional realities have become increasingly virtual – and now may be the time to get even closer to your computer, as you work to continue operations a la laptop.

 Here are five productive ways to use the virtual world to enhance your real-world business operations: